michal-flaska/.github/profile/README.md

   <br />
   No. Every single repository here is for educational use only.<br />
   I do not support, condone, or promote cheating in multiplayer environments.<br />
-  All testing is done in controlled setups—private lobbies, bots, or with consenting peers.<br />
+  All testing is done in controlled setups - private lobbies, bots, or with consenting peers.<br />
   If you misuse the code, that’s entirely on you.

 ---